uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Use the same endpoints and process for submitting annual information as mentioned

-[insert link to submitting annual information]
+[INSERT link to submitting annual information]

 Note: where a business resubmits an annual summary update, previous figures that have been submitted must be sent again as well as any additional information.
 A zero or empty filed will overwrite previously provided information.
 The software will have to use the trigger a calculation endpoint and follow the same process.